 There are, however, safe, natural alternatives that have been proven to be effective.
 Several antifungal essential oils may be worth a try.

-But first, let’s take a closer look at the different kinds of fungal infections.
+But first, to better understand how essential oils can help, let’s take a closer look at some different kinds of fungal infections.

 Types of Fungal Infections

 There are several types of fungal infections, with symptoms ranging from relatively mild to extremely serious.

 - One of the most common fungal infections is a yeast infection, which can lead to itching, burning, pain, and a rash.

 - Athlete’s foot is another common fungal infection.
 Signs of athlete’s foot include blisters and redness, cracking and peeling of skin, and stinging and itching in the affected area.2

 Antifungal Essential Oils

 An essential oil is a concentrated version of the natural oils found in plants.
 The process of extracting the oil is known as distillation.3 There are many different types of essential oils.

 Here are some of the essential oils known for their ability to help fight fungal infections: